 Coverage under the RRA and RUIA

-If a labor organization contracts work with non-railroad employees, this may allow the non-railroad employees to be covered under the Railroad Retirement Act (RRA) and Railroad Unemployment Insurance Act (RUIA) as though they were a covered employee.
+If a railroad employer contracts work with non-railroad employees, this may allow the non-railroad employees to be covered under the Railroad Retirement Act (RRA) and Railroad Unemployment Insurance Act (RUIA) as though they were a covered employee.
 For this to occur, the non-railroad employees would have to be determined to be in an employment relationship with a covered employer.

 The Railroad Retirement Board uses definitions of "employee" and "service" in the RRA and RUIA as well as principles of common law to determine whether a business relationship is that of an employer-employee or that of an independent contractor.

 The primary basis of such coverage is Sections 1(b) of the RRA and 1(b) and 1(e) of the RUIA which define an employee as an individual in the service of an employer.
 Section 1(d)(1) of the RRA further characterizes "in the service of an employer" as either:

 - Subject to the employer's continuing authority to direct the work; or

 - Rendering professional or technical services and is integrated into the employers' staff; or

 - Rendering, on the property of the employer's operations, personal services which are integrated into the employer's operations.

 A person is an employee if the person for whom he or she works has the right to direct and control the way he or she works both as to the final result and as to the details of when, where and how the work is to be done.
 The employer need not actually exercise control.
 It is sufficient that the employer has the right to do so.

 Some services, such as bookkeeping, which are not necessarily associated solely with the railroad industry, may be performed by individuals integrated into the overall railroad staff or by individuals in a distinctly independent trade or business.